 It is not expected that working with the student becomes your primary focus.
 Ensuring and providing quality patient care will always remain your primary focus.
 In more critical times, the student may have to become an observer as you intercede to ensure patient safety.

 One instructor will be assigned to you and your student.
 She will visit the clinical area to meet with you daily for awhile to assist you in the beginning and to help advise on student progression.
 Once all parties are more comfortable with the relationship, the faculty will customize the visit schedule to meet yours and the student's needs.

 This faculty member is always on call by cell phone, every shift the student is with you.

 Faculty visits usually takes no more than 10-15 minutes, non-peak activity times are attempted.
 Discussion includes student progression, any areas of concern, suggestions for student activities, etc. The purpose of the faculty visit is to assist the CTA.
-She can be helpful in assisting you in the writing of evaluations, and in developing strategies to enhance student learning.
-Faculty do not routinely meet with the student in the clinical area unless that is a need identified by you.
+Nursing faculty can be helpful in assisting you in developing strategies to enhance student learning.

-Faculty complete the final summary paperwork at the end of the quarter, and award a final grade (clinical is Pass/NoPass) with your input.
+Faculty complete the final evaluation paperwork at the end of the quarter, and award a final grade (clinical is Pass/NoPass) with your input.